Mushroom-Daemon/doks/content/writing/writing_tips/recap_for_writers.md

 Work works.

 Just sit down, start your timer, and do your best.
 The words will come.
 They always come.
-The ideas will present themselves.
-You will sift through the grainy bottom of a river of self doubt and find the glittering gold buried inside.
+The ideas will present themselves. <s>You will sift through the grainy bottom of a river of self doubt and find the glittering gold buried inside.</s> You will shift through a river of shit and find the glittering gold buried inside.
 And it will be fun.
 And people will think you're some kind of genius.

 sometimes I just make work goals w my creative writing. like, take this crap sorry I wrote and work on it one hour this week. twenty minutes at a time or whatever. cut parts out, add stuff in, play around and figure what it's all about. something always happens. there's a little bit of gold in there.